TalfanBarnie/Planet-clip-downloader/README.md

 A python script for downloading clips of satellite images from Planet Labs.

 Requirements:
 Python 3 and the usual libraries, also area, xmltodict etc..
 Look in the .py file for details.
-I recomend installing anaconda https://www.anaconda.com/what-is-anaconda/, seting up an environment, and using conda to install any missing packages.

 Should work on both windows and linux